apache/cloudberry-site/blog/2026-03-26-apache-cloudberry-2.1.0-preview.md

 One practical usability change is that the archived `gpbackup-s3-plugin` has been merged into the main repository under `plugins/s3plugin`, reducing the amount of separate setup required for S3-based backup workflows.

-The repository also continues the project's ASF-oriented cleanup work, including updates to core licensing and notice files, removal of legacy files, and modernization of CI coverage for unit, integration, end-to-end, S3 plugin, and scale-related testing.
+The repository also continues the project's ASF-oriented cleanup work, including updates to LICENSE and NOTICE files, removal of legacy files, and modernization of CI coverage for unit, integration, end-to-end, S3 plugin, and scale-related testing.

 For the complete set of changes in the current release candidate, see the [Backup branch comparison](https://github.com/apache/cloudberry-backup/compare/1.6.0...2.1.0-incubating-rc2).